AtimaB/portfolio/README.md

 <img width="451" alt="Screen Shot 2020-05-31 at 3 24 06 PM" src="https://user-images.githubusercontent.com/64511825/83363896-39c7c900-a35a-11ea-8f9f-b772bb8d1694.png">

   The portfolio page has all the photo I took.
-The first one is "Do Good Distillery".
+---The first one is "Do Good Distillery".
 Before I moved to Utah, my husband and I worked at this distillery.Its his family's bussiness.
 I was the photographer, graphic designer and a marketing.
 I helped design the website and design all , magazine, brochure, business cards and anything about marketing merchandices.
 I had fun working in this possition but unfortunely one of our family member passed away (He was our head distiller)  and we decided we had no longer wanted to continue making whsikey so we sold the distillery and moved to utah.<br><br>
-  The second one is "Atima Photography".
+---The second one is "Atima Photography".
 I am a photographer.I take a lot of pictures of my daughter.
 I also do some weddings, parties, outdoors and family's picture.<br><br>
-  The third one is "Jackson Hole Mountain Resort" I used to work there.
+---The third one is "Jackson Hole Mountain Resort" I used to work there.
 I love snowboarding and hiking in summer.<br><br>
-  The last one is "Cynthia's Barn".
+---The last one is "Cynthia's Barn".
 Cynthia is my mother in law, she has a barn in California. she has 9 horses, a donkey and a cow at her barn.

   ## Contact